 Once the review is complete and you've received a graduation evaluation from the Student Records Office informing you of your status (hopefully before the start of the semester in which you plan to graduate), it allows you time to adjust your class schedule, if necessary, so that you can complete all graduation requirements on time.

 If the graduation application is filed after the deadline, it may result in the degree audit/grad check and subsequent graduation evaluation letter being processed late, which may not allow you time to adjust your class schedule in that final semester to address any outstanding degree requirement issues.
-If you have submitted your graduation application by the posted deadline, but have not received an evaluation of your status (sent by e-mail) listing the requirements needed to complete your degree before the start of your final semester, please check with your adviser and/or the Student Records Office to determine the status of your degree audit/grad check.
+If you have submitted your graduation application by the posted deadline, but have not received an evaluation of your status (sent by e-mail) listing the requirements needed to complete your degree before the start of your final semester, please check with your advisor and/or the Student Records Office to determine the status of your degree audit/grad check.

 - How do I get a degree audit/grad check?